Red (2008 film): Awards and nominations

 Brian Cox won for Best Actor at the Sitges Film Festival.
 Red was also nominated for Best Film (Trygve Allister Diesen, Lucky McKee).

 Reception

-On Rotten Tomatoes the film holds an approval rating of 70% based on 27 reviews, with an average rating of 6.2/10.
+On Rotten Tomatoes the film holds an approval rating of 71% based on 28 reviews, with an average rating of 6.2/10.
 The site's critical consensus reads, "This vengeance film leans heavily on attack-and-avenge scenarios but performances by Brian Cox and Tom Sizemore take the stink out of any weaker scripting."
 On Metacritic the film has a weighted average score of 61 out of 100, based on 7 critics, indicating "generally favorable reviews".

+Several critics praised Brian Cox's performance as elevating the film beyond its modest production values.
+Mark Olsen of the Los Angeles Times described the film as "an elegant and deceptively straightforward dramatic thriller."
+Film Journal International commended the film’s emotional depth and Cox’s portrayal, writing that it "invests this simple, straightforward narrative with an understated passion that is unforgettable."
+Some reviewers noted tonal inconsistencies and underdeveloped supporting characters, but the central performance and themes of justice and grief were generally well received.